ohpensource/get-aws-account-id-gh-action/README.md

 ### github-action

-This action retrieves aws account id based on account prefix, stage and client.
+This action retrieves aws account id based on account tag.
 The (required) inputs are:

-- _account-prefix_: Identification of baseline - usually ohp (ohpen cloud) or dvc (davinci cloud).
-- _client_: Name of the client.
-- _stage_: Stage (dev, tst, acc, prd).
+- _aws-account-tag_: AWS account tag used for retrieving id.
 - _aws-access-key_: AWS access key for accessing organizations.
 - _aws-secret-key_: AWS secret key for accessing organizations.
 - _aws-role-arn_: AWS role arn for accessing organizations.